maduhu/Documentation/mule/README.md

 ## Test Strategy

-Java Unit Test exist for each of the projects for unit testing.
+Java Unit Tests exist for each of the projects for unit testing.
 Tests are run as part of executing the Maven pom.xml as mvn clean package.

 Along with these unit tests, additional tests can be run by using the tests present in [interop-functional-tests](https://github.com/LevelOneProject/interop-functional-tests) which include several functional and scenario tests.
 These include USSD tests as well as JMeter scripts that can be used for load testing and cover end-to-end scenarios.